fearandesire/NoEyeTest/README.md

 # Todo

-- Add BBGM notifications per player so users can review the PER collected
 - Add _all_ PER stats for the season -- if a player is traded more than once mid-season, we will only receive the first 2 teams they played for.

 #### Credits